B.C. Resident Hunting

 Confirming Hunter Numbers

-You can confirm your hunter number by contacting the Fish and Wildlife Branch in Victoria (address above), or a Government Agent Office.
+You can confirm your hunter number by contacting the Fish and Wildlife Branch at 1-877-855-3222, or a Service BC Office.

-To replace a Hunter Number Card, if lost stolen or destroyed, you may visit a Government Agent Office and fill out/sign a statutory declaration form stating what happened to your Hunter Number Card.
-There is a fee of $10.70 (including GST) for the declaration form, and no fee for issuance of the duplicate card.
+To replace a Hunter Number Card, if lost stolen or destroyed, you may visit a Service BC Office and fill out/sign a statutory declaration form stating what happened to your Hunter Number Card.
+There is a fee of $10.50 (including GST) for the declaration form, and no fee for issuance of the duplicate card.

-If you have lost a Limited Entry Hunting authorization, a duplicate can be issued to you at a Government Agent Office, or the Fish and Wildlife Branch in Victoria, free of charge.
+If you have lost a Limited Entry Hunting authorization, a duplicate can be issued to you at a Service BC Office, free of charge.

 Replacement of Tattered Hunter Number Card

-If your Hunter Number Card is old and tattered, it can be replaced free of charge by taking the old card to a Government Agent Office, or the Fish and Wildlife Branch in Victoria, and requesting a replacement in person.
+If your Hunter Number Card is old and tattered, it can be replaced free of charge by taking the old card to a Service BC Office, and requesting a replacement in person.

 Change of Address Notification